2sic/2sxc-docs/2sxc Docs Generator/index.md

 # EAV & 2sxc Docs v11.13.00

 This is the documentation for EAV and 2sxc APIs.
-It's fairly advanced, so if you're new to 2sxc, best start with [2sxc.org](https://2sxc.org/).
+If you're new to 2sxc, best start with [2sxc.org](https://2sxc.org/).

 ## 2sxc - The CMS / CMF of DNN (DotNetNuke)